How to Efficiently Ship to an APO/FPO Address: Simplified

 Sending letters or packages to our troops stationed all over the world is a meaningful way to show love and support.
 However, shipping to military addresses, specifically FPO (Fleet Post Office) and APO (Army Post Office) addresses, requires some special considerations.
 In this guide, we will walk you through the process of shipping packages to US military ships and bases.

+Army Post Office (APO) and Fleet Post Office (FPO) addresses allow for mail delivery to U.S. military locations worldwide.
+Understanding the structure of these addresses is crucial for accurate delivery.
 Unlike standard shipments, APO/FPO mail follows a different procedure when shipping to a military address.
 It is crucial to provide a correctly formatted address to ensure successful delivery.
 Here are the steps to address FPO or APO mail correctly:

 Step 1 - Write the Full Name and Rank

 Write the full name of the service member and include their rank.
 For example, "CDR Bob Smith" indicates the rank of Commander.
 Can also be formatted, “CDR Smith, Bob.”
+Either format is acceptable.

 Step 2 - Include the Ship or Unit Name